-The Redstor platform uses secure ciphers for TLS communications for data protection and management, and also for management purposes to ensure that customer data security is maintained.
+The Redstor Storage Platform uses secure ciphers for TLS communications for data protection and management, and also for management purposes to ensure that customer data security is maintained.

 The exact details of currently supported ciphers can be found here.
 The ciphers are selected based on current security standards, and are periodically updated.

-The cipher support for the agents is built into the agent software, so is independent of direct communications built into the operating system.
+Cipher support for our agents is built into the agent software, so is independent of direct communications built into the operating system.
 Even if the operating system does not support the ciphers directly, the agent will be be able to function (backup and restore).

 The ciphers TLS_DHE_RSA_WITH_AES_256_GCM_SHA384 and TLS_DHE_RSA_WITH_AES_128_GCM_SHA256 are considered secure where they use a sufficient number of bits, but weak where they do not.

-Although Redstor's testing ahead of the cipher policy change showed that it was possible for Windows 2012 r2 and Windows 8.1 to successfully connect to the Redstor Platform, there is no guarantee that they will be able to do so under all circumstances (eg not able to use sufficient bits to establish a secure connection).
+Although Redstor's testing ahead of the cipher policy change showed that it was possible for Windows 2012 R2 and Windows 8.1 to successfully connect to the Redstor Platform, there is no guarantee that they will be able to do so under all circumstances (e.g. unable to use sufficient bits to establish a secure connection).

-Tools such as Python, Java, cURL and other third party tools that do not use the Windows .Net will not be affected by the cipher policy on the machine (whether default or specifically applied), and would be unaffected by changes made to this.
+Tools such as Python, Java, cURL and other third party tools that do not use Windows .NET will not be affected by the cipher policy on the machine (whether default or specifically applied), and will be unaffected by changes made to this.

-If you are unsure if you are experiencing connectivity issues related to ciphers, please contact Redstor Support using email@example.com.
+If you are unsure about the above information or if you are experiencing connectivity issues related to ciphers, please contact Redstor Support using firstname.lastname@example.org.